 A small purple berry that you find in the markets but more often on the roadside especially when you go south of Margao.
 On the road, women usually sell them in cones made of leaves – what an eco-friendly way to package the products.
 The taste is Khatta-Meetha or sweet & sour – primarily comes from the pulp of the fruit.
 Two small flat seeds are embedded in the pulp.
 The raw version of this fruit, when it is still hard and green is also available for making pickles.

 Jackfruit is a favorite fruit in this part of the country and they said each and every part of jackfruit is usable or rather consumable.
 You get jackfruit almost through the year both as a vegetable and as fruit.
 During summers in Goa, you get jackfruit seeds that you can boil and eat.
 Raw they are hard and not so inviting.
 Boiled and dried – they are equivalent to consuming peanuts in winters in north India.

-This is a fruit that found across India.
+This is a fruit found across India.
 If you travel a bit outside the urban areas and take a morning walk, you would often find yourself walking over this purple berry.
-Jamun is a native fruit that gives Indian subcontinent its indigenous name Jambudweep.
-Incidentally, it also comes in summers and Goa, still not so urban, lets you enjoy it in abundance.
+Jamun is a native fruit that gives the Indian subcontinent its indigenous name Jambudweep.
+Incidentally, it also comes in summers, and Goa, still not so urban, lets you enjoy it in abundance.

 Desi Amla or Gooseberry

 You get this small Amla with its well-contoured grooves.
 This is about 10-20% of the size of regular Amla, has no sheen, and is not as sour, making it easier to eat it raw.
 Eat it raw and keep a lot of diseases away.
 Pickle it to relish it for the rest of the year.